 X-ray is the oldest form of imaging, and where the field of radiology began.
 It is still the most common of radiology tests.
 A small dose of radiation is used to produce an x-ray image.
-X-rays are commonly used to evaluate the chest, abdomen, pelvis, joints and extremities.
+X-rays are commonly used to evaluate the chest, abdomen, pelvis, joints, and extremities.

 Fluoroscopy uses an oral contrast material that patients either drink or have placed into their colon via a rectal tube.
 This contrast shows up on x-ray images, allowing the visualization of various portions of your gastrointestinal tract.
 The examination is performed by a radiologist who directs the exam and takes x-ray pictures of your esophagus, stomach, small bowel, and colon.

 Magnetic Resonance Imaging (MRI) uses a very powerful magnet and sophisticated computer algorithms to create detailed images of your internal organs.
-It is complimentary to CT imaging, and has revolutionized the practice of radiology.
+It is complementary to CT imaging and has revolutionized the practice of radiology.
 No radiation is used.
 Certain MRI scans require the use of intravenous contrast.
 To ensure your safety, a detailed safety questionnaire will have to be filled out to determine whether or not you can safely undergo an MRI.

-Ultrasound sends high frequency sound waves into your body, and then produces images from the sound waves that are reflected back.
+Ultrasound sends high-frequency sound waves into your body, and then produces images from the sound waves that are reflected back.
 No radiation is used.